lampepfl/scala3-macro-tutorial/docs/tutorial/macros.md

   else None
 ```

 It may also be used to compare two user written expression.
-Note, that `matches` only performs a limited amount of normalization and while for instance the Scala expression `2` matches the expression `{ 2 }`, this is _not the case_ for the expression `1 + 1`.
+Note, that `matches` only performs a limited amount of normalization and while for instance the Scala expression `2` matches the expression `{ 2 }`, this is _not the case_ for the expression `{ val x: Int = 2; x }`.

 ### Arbitrary Expressions